IBAS - Independent Banking Advisory Service

 They are already aware that IBAS will fully investigate and ‘interrogate’ their case information and details before we provide suitable and practical options.

 The majority of enquiries to IBAS have some very real concerns on the way their lending was treated by the lender.
 Those who are offered IBAS membership are generally seeking a fair resolution.
-Only a very small percentage of customers are seeking to evade the debt.
+Only a very small percentage of customers seek to evade the debt.

 Sometimes, they just require a reasonable period of time to be able to pay a properly ‘qualified amount’ or a fair figure based on what had gone wrong in their banking relationship.
 IBAS Testimonials show that in some cases the total debt claim has been eliminated by IBAS.